This is the current version of this document. To view historic versions, click the link in the document's navigation bar.

 - 40 units in an 80 unit Graduate Diploma;

-(75) A minor is a sequence courses providing depth of study in a second or third area of specialisation approved by the Program and Course Approval Committee, available in some programs, comprising fewer units of study than a major
+(79) A minor is a 40 unit sequence of courses providing depth of study in a second or third area of specialisation.
+Minors will be approved by the PCAC.

 Compulsory Program Requirements